NED and Co-founder, Privitar

 Honorary Visiting Professor, UCL Department of Computer Science

 Continuing Policy Fellow, Centre for Science and Policy

-In 2011, John was invited by Harvard Business School to become an Advanced Leadership Fellow, a cross-disciplinary preparation for a subsequent focus on socially impactful activity.
+In 2011, John joined Harvard Business School as an Advanced Leadership Fellow, a cross-disciplinary preparation for a subsequent focus on socially impactful activity.
 He is now working on three social impact projects:

 - "Three is a Crowd" – a new way to look at online privacy involving staff at Harvard Law School, the Kennedy School and the computer science department

 - "WeNDY" – which seeks to stimulate a design-led approach to reducing the costs of an ageing population